Fin-tastic DIY Toddler Fishing Game: Craft + Science Experiment

 Fishing for More?

 If this has just made your toddler want to go “real” fishing even more and you still the mom that wants nothing to do with the worms don’t fret!
-I’m in the same boat – fishing boat I suppose hehe – so I’ve got a solution for that too!
+I’m in the same boat – a fishing boat I suppose hehe – so I’ve got a solution for that too!

 Where I live fishing is very popular and I have friends who love it.
 Their expert solution for the child wanting to fish: Go fishing without bait!